-3. Mindanao Spanish Development Cooperation in the Philippines (AECID) - Supporting Access to Basic Services and Building Institutional Capacity in Conflict-affected Communities in Mindanao.
+2. Mindanao Spanish Development Cooperation in the Philippines (AECID) - Supporting Access to Basic Services and Building Institutional Capacity in Conflict-affected Communities in Mindanao.
 The project complements the activities of the MTF-RDP Phase II (MTF-RDP/2) covered by a separate Grant Agreement between CFSI and the World Bank.
 The Grant from AECID was finalized in December 2017, while the funds were received in late January 2018.
-The implementation period is scheduled to run for 15 months, starting January 31, 2018 through April 2019.
-In March 2019, AECID approved to extend the project implementation to August 31, 2019.
+The implementation period, originally scheduled for 15 months beginning January 2018, was extended with the approval of AECID and was completed on August 2019.

-The project intends to contribute to sustaining the Gains of the Bangsamoro Peace Process by supporting access to basic services and building institutional capacity in conflict-affected communities in Mindanao.
-As the project complements the activities of the MTF-RDP/2, financed by MTF and administered by the World Bank, the MTF-RDP/2-AECID adopts the same financial, procurement and safeguard mechanisms and framework used for MTF-RDP/2.
+The project intended to contribute to sustaining the gains of the Bangsamoro Peace Process by supporting access to basic services and building institutional capacity in conflict-affected communities in Mindanao.
+As the project complemented the activities of the MTF-RDP/2, financed by MTF and administered by the World Bank, the MTF-RDP/2-AECID adopted the same financial, procurement and safeguard mechanisms and framework used for MTF-RDP/2.
+By the end of the project, six socio-economic infrastructures were successfully developed and are being benefited by 17,400 individuals.